 Encouraged by consistent economic growth and the Saudi Government's 'Vision 2030' objectives, businesses have begun to recognize that now is the best time to make a name for themselves in Saudi Arabia and consequently the Middle East as a whole.

-If you are considering opening a Saudi-based attachment for your business, however, there are a few things you need to know, one of which is the Saudi naturalization scheme, also known as ‘Saudization’, a policy that has been implemented by the Ministry of Labour.
+If you are considering opening your business in Saudi Arabia, there are a few things you need to know, one of which is the government mandate called Saudization.

 Saudization: Helping Create a Dynamic and Competitive Workforce

 Saudization is a policy move by the country’s Ministry of Labour that aims to put the interests of Saudi citizens first in the form of more employment prospects.
-It is hoped that Saudization will decrease the country’s unemployment levels from 12% to below 7% over the coming years.
+It is planned that through Saudization the nations unemployment level will decrease from 12% to 7% over the coming years

 So, What Is Saudization?

-It is an essential part of operating your Saudi business—it forms part of the core ‘process’ that all Saudi businesses, both foreign and local must follow.
+It is an essential part of operating your Saudi business as it forms part of the core ‘process’ that all Saudi businesses, both foreign and local must follow.

 Part of the Vision 2030 reforms that were announced in 2016, Saudization places an obligation on private corporations and enterprises to fill up their workforces with Saudi citizens up to a certain quota.
 This quota varies depending on a company’s size and its industry.

 Saudization uses a rating system called Nitaqat that classifies companies into four different categories: